Parasyte: Plot

-A manga panel showing a Parasite getting ready to attack a human being.
+A manga panel showing a Parasite getting ready to eat a human being.

 Parasyte centers on a 17-year-old male high school student named Shinichi Izumi, who lives with his mother and father in a quiet neighborhood in Fukuyama, Hiroshima, Japan.
 One night, tiny worm-like aliens with drill-like heads called Parasites arrive on Earth, taking over the brains of their hosts by entering through their ears or noses.
 One Parasite attempts to crawl into Shinichi's nose while he sleeps, but fails as Shinichi wakes up, and enters his body by burrowing into his arm instead.
 In the Japanese version, it takes over his right hand and is named Migi (ミギー), after the Japanese word for "right".

 Because Shinichi was able to prevent Migi from traveling further up into his brain, both beings retain their separate intellects and personalities.
 As the duo encounters other Parasites, they capitalize on their strange situation and gradually form a strong bond, working together to survive.
 This gives them an edge in battling other Parasites who frequently attack the pair upon realization that Shinichi's human brain is still intact.
 Shinichi feels compelled to fight other Parasites, who devour other members of the species they infect as food, while enlisting Migi's help.

 The series explores philosophical and psychological questions such as the meaning of humanity, humans' relationship to the environment and other species, the role of instinct and love, and the inherent anthropocentrism of morality.
 Shinichi's experience with Migi causes him to question if humanity has any right to claim moral superiority to the Parasites, while Migi and Reiko Tamura's experiences with humans cause them to take on more human traits, such as love and sacrifice.